arkeonetwork/docs/providers/setup.md

 ### What You Need

+- **Access to a synced Arkeo Node**
+  - Host your own.
+(Recommended)
+  - Connect with someone who has their ports open.
 - **Arkeo Accounts:**
   - **Hot Wallet** (automated settlement key created with keyring-backend test).
   - (Optional) Secure cold storage account for larger funds.